Kmcateer926/readme-generator/README.md

   ### Installation
   go to my readme-generator repository and copy and paste code, https://github.com/Kmcateer926/readme-generator
   ### Usage
    run the application by typing 'node index.js', you can change the readme file name on line 92 and changing the name.  once you type node index.js you will be prompted with a series of questions. answer the questions.
   ### Technology
   node, javaScript, es6
-  ### Url
+  ### URL
   https://kmcateer926.github.io/readme-generator/
   ### Contributors
   Kevin McAteer, Beth Preston, Estefania Lupo